Ian is a Partner in the firm’s Litigation and Dispute Resolution Group.

 Ian has represented clients before the Ontario Court of Appeal, Divisional Court, Ontario Superior Court of Justice, Ontario Court of Justice, and various tribunals, including the Licence Appeal Tribunal.
 Ian was counsel on one of the leading cases decided by the Court of Appeal for Ontario on the interpretation of the Tarion Addendum in residential agreements of purchase and sale, and co-counsel on one of the leading cases decided by the same court dealing with the termination of a lease between a commercial landlord and tenant.
 Prior to joining Fogler, Rubinoff LLP, Ian practiced commercial and insurance litigation at the Waterloo office of a national firm.

 Ian has a passion for education.
 During the Winter 2017 term, he was a Sessional Instructor at the University of Windsor – Faculty of Law where he taught Commercial Law – Secured Transactions.
 He was also an Adjunct Professor at Osgoode Hall Law School where he taught Commercial Law during the Winter 2019 term.
 Ian also conducts speaking engagements both inside and outside of the firm.
-Most recently, Ian presented his paper entitled “Evidentiary Issues on Motions and Applications: Overcoming Problems and Presenting Properly” at The Civil Litigator’s Survival Guide to Evidence conference (Osgoode Professional Development, Nov.
-6, 2020).

 The Civil Litigator’s Survival Guide to Evidence Conference Osgoode Professional Development, November 6, 2020